AyushRaghuwanshi/dog-project/README.md

 12. (Optional) **If you are running the project on your local machine (and not using AWS)**, before running code, change the kernel to match the dog-project environment by using the drop-down menu (**Kernel > Change kernel > dog-project**).
 Then, follow the instructions in the notebook.

-__NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality to successfully answer all of the questions included in the notebook. __Unless requested, do not modify code that has already been included.__

-## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project [rubric](https://review.udacity.com/#!/rubrics/810/view).
-Review this rubric thoroughly, and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

-## Project Submission

-When you are ready to submit your project, collect the following files and compress them into a single archive for upload:
-- The `dog_app.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
-- An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.
-- Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
-Likewise, please do not include the `bottleneck_features/` folder.__

-Alternatively, your submission could consist of the GitHub link to your repository.